Flag of East Turkestan: Contemporary usage

 The Kök Bayraq is frequently used by supporters of the East Turkestan independence movement, Uyghur nationalists, and Turkic diaspora communities to represent East Turkestan or the Uyghur people in particular.
 The East Turkestan Government in Exile claims the Kök Bayraq as its national flag in its constitution.
-Displaying the Kök Bayraq is illegal in China under the country's anti-separatism laws.
+Displaying the Kök Bayraq is illegal in China under the country's national security law.
 The Kök Bayraq was previously banned in Turkey as well during the tenure of prime minister Mesut Yılmaz.

 The flag has also been flown at numerous anti-Chinese government protests, including demonstrations held in Istanbul, Washington D.C., New York City, Hong Kong, and Taipei.
 On 22 December 2019, Hong Kong pro-democracy protesters held a rally in solidarity with East Turkestan independence supporters, amid wider anti-government protests.
 Many demonstrators waved the Kök Bayraq or wore face masks with the flag on it.
 The Kök Bayraq was banned in Hong Kong with the introduction of the 2020 national security law, which prohibits all symbols of separatism from China.

 During the 2022 Winter Olympics in Beijing, Turkish ski jumper Fatih Arda İpcioğlu competed with light-blue skis featuring a star and crescent.
 Uyghur activists praised İpcioğlu, believing his skis deliberately depicted the Kök Bayraq.
 However, İpcioğlu later declined interview questions about the Kök Bayraq, insisting that his skis were meant to depict the Turkish flag and that he was merely a sportsman.
 The Turkish National Olympic Committee echoed İpcioğlu's statements, commenting to Reuters: "This was not a political statement.
 As you may know, the official Turkish flag includes a white crescent and a star on it."